poengAlex/npm-package-boilerplate/README.md

 # Use directly into other local projcts

 Example if the package is in the same folder as the root project folder: `npm link ../PACKAGE_NAME`

+NB!
+Linters can go crazy when linking locally. (untested) Add the path in .eslintignore.
+Example C:/path/to/your/linked/module